Edit a Delphinium Layout

 Components that can be resized include a double-line gray border to the right side.
 When you mouse over this border, the cursor will change to a two sided arrow.

 Resize the component by clicking the double-line border and dragging to the left or right.
 This will make the component narrower or wider.
-This may also cause the contents of the component wrap to a new line.
+This may also cause the contents of the component to wrap to a new line.

 Action Menu Bar